kodebae/VI-VIM-cheat_sheet/README.md

 'esc' x 2 - press 'esc' twice to leave visual mode u - undo last change
 'ctr' + r - redo last undo
+- if you mark something in visual mode you can delete it with d 'd' - delete
+'d+w' - delete word
+'e' jump to the end of a word
 ```
 ______________________
 - exit insert mode